kixlab/cs374-spring-2017/internal/14-Heuristic-Evaluation.md

 # 14-Heuristic-Evaluation

+# Recap

+# Admin
+- nanoquiz: shoutkey.com/
+- grading / attendance / course evaluation
+- DP4 update
+- Remind MIT/Stanford in class again

+# UI HOFS
+Canceled, because today's class is all about this.
+This class basically will give you a better way to participate in UI HOFS discussion, by referring to common langauge and guidelines.

+# Nanoquiz

+# Heuristic Evaluation
 multiple ways to evaluate
 - empirical: assess with real users
 - formal: models and formulas to calculate measures